As a cat parent, you may be wondering if you’re feeding your cat the right amount of food – is it too much or too little?

 Feeding your feline companion isn’t overly complicated, but it is based on many variables, including the age of your cat, whether you’re feeding wet or dry food, and your cat’s activity level.

-Whiskas explains everything you need to know about feeding your cat at the different stages of his or her life.
+Whiskas explains everything you need to know about feeding your cat at the different stages of their life.

 From about four months old, one pouch is perfect for a single delicious meal.
 Kittens should be fed three to four meals each day until they are six months old.
 After that, two to four meals a day are recommended.